Discover OTEX Laundry - Our revolutionary ozone washer system

 The process provides disinfection verification for audit trails and inspection documentation, with simple controls to ensure effective use.
 O3 itself leaves a pleasant fragrance, and leaves towels fluffier that traditional methods will.

-How does ozone laundry work?
+How ozone works in laundry

 By converting ‘free’ air from around the washing machine into 90% oxygen, splitting this into ozone and injecting particles into a wash, the system removes the need for water heating and safely lifts stains out of fibres while the natural gas eliminates the smallest trace of harmful bacteria.
 Natural disinfection also eliminates wastage on the balance sheet, cutting detergent, energy and water costs by up to 35%.
 Watch our 'How OTEX works' guide here.